It's a Domestic Doorway - not the Eye of a Needle by Bikka Ora

 Folly - Architecture. a whimsical or extravagant structure built to serve as a conversation piece, lend interest to a view, commemorate a person or event, etc.: found especially in England in the 18th century.

-Temporarily Parking in a Spectacular Environment by Rebecca Ora
+Temporarily Parking in a Spectacular Environment by Bikka Ora

 Since the 90's Dutch Artist Rob Sweere has been producing large scale sculptures in public places.
 My first encounter with Sweere's work is Sledge-Project, Uummanatsiaq, Greenland, and this through an image in a book and subsequent internet searches.